Our Review Process

 7. SGLT2 Inhibitors

 Dapagliflozin and Canagliflozin are common type 2 diabetes medications.
 These drugs eliminate excess sugar by preventing glucose buildup in the kidneys.
 These work by preventing kidneys from holding on to glucose.
 Instead, your body gets rid of the glucose through your urine.
 In case of some specific renal issues or heart related risks, these are prescribed to keep the blood sugar levels in check.
+Also read about sugar level in urine.

 8. Sulfonylurea Drugs